Contents

 - Seamless coordination between agencies

-Data analytics and reporting also help you visualize permit and reconstruction data.
-This means you can understand patterns, track progress, and make informed decisions to prioritize areas in greatest need.
+- Data analytics and reporting help you understand patterns, track progress, and make informed decisions.

 There’s no world in which a disaster doesn’t mean more work for building department staff.
 But with the right permitting software in place, you can rise to the occasion.